 You can do this even if your salary doesn’t yet reach the starting level for repayments.

 You also have the right to pay off your outstanding student loan in full at any time.

 If you do make voluntary repayments, this will not prevent your employer from making the usual student loan deductions from your pay.
 But it does mean that repayments will stop sooner.

 Before making extra payments, you should consider first of all if you can make better use of this money to meet your budgeting needs now.

 Welsh loan cancellation

-When your student loan may be written off
+When will my student loan be written off?

-Your loan is cancelled if you become permanently disabled or you die.
+Your loan is written off if you become permanently disabled or die.